ashrafdiablinktsp/team-tasks-backend/TECHNICAL_DOCUMENTATION.md

 **Benefits**: Controlled object creation, lazy initialization.

 #### **4. Singleton Pattern**
+Ensures only one instance of a class exists in the entire app.
 ```typescript
 // Database singleton
 let db: Database | null = null;